ryanslikesocool/LibraryCleaner/README.md

 The editor must be restarted after installing for the Library folder to be cleaned.

 ## Usage
-Select `Tools/ifelse/LibraryCleaner Manager` from the menu bar to open the manager window.\
+Select `Tools/Developed With Love/LibraryCleaner Manager` from the menu bar to open the manager window.\
 Pick the settings scriptable object labeled "CleanerSettings".
 There should only be one in a project.\
 Set the desired settings.
 The Library folder will be cleaned accordingly when the editor is quit.